Fraud Blocker

 Recently, North Carolina made it easier for those with multiple misdemeanor convictions to qualify.
 Previously, expunction was only available to first-time offenders.
 However, these misdemeanors must be nonviolent instances.

-What Cannot Be Expunged in North Carolina?
+What Cannot Be Expunged in Asheville, North Carolina?

 Even with many charges or convictions qualifying for expunction, the list of charges that cannot be expunged is more extensive.
 Those that do not qualify for expunction include: